 First trials with a half sized mine proved successful and he obtained filmed proof that the idea worked.
 But again the red tape was thick.
 Desperate, he persuaded Vickers' chief test pilot, Mutt Summers to get him an interview with Air Chief Marshal Sir Arthur T Harris, Commander-in-Chief of Bomber Command.
 Although Harris had previously described the idea as "Tripe of the wildest description ... nobody would object to the Highball enthusiasts being given one aeroplane and told to go away and play whilst we get on with the war", he trusted Summers and was cajoled into watching the films taken at the test drop and testing-tank.
 Afterwards Harris was non-committal, but about that time Churchill gave the project his backing and in early 1943 Wallis was given the official "go."
 With the need to attack the Dams in mid May when they were full, this left little time to complete the project.

-Harris declined to withdraw an existing squadron for special training, and decided to form a new Squadron of expert aircrews.
+Harris had been against the project from the start but was given uncompromising orders from Sir Charles Portal, Chief of Air Staff and Harris's superior that the operation, now named 'Chastise' should go ahead.
+Declining to withdraw an existing squadron for special training, Harris decided to form a new Squadron of expert aircrews.
 He assigned Air Vice Marshal the Hon.
 Ralph Cochrane, Officer Commanding No 5 (Bomber) Group, to see to it.
 Cochrane had earlier supported Wallis's case.
 "I've got a job for you, Cocky," Harris said, and explained.
 Cochrane asked if he had anyone in mind to command the Squadron.
 Harris said "Yes.
 Gibson."
 Cochrane agreed and sent for Wing Commander Guy P. Gibson, then O.C.
 No 106 Sqdn flying Lancasters from Syerston.
 Gibson had a long and satisfactory career as both a bomber and night fighter pilot, and had won the DSO and bar and the DFC and bar and was about to finish his third tour of operations.
 Sent for by Cochrane, and anticipating a long leave in Cornwall, he was astonished when Cochrane asked him "How do you feel about doing one more trip?"

 Guy Gibson's mother Leonora came from a well known shipping family in Porthleven, Cornwall and when staying there Gibson developed a love of the sea and sailing.
 In a visit to the harbour in June 2012 I was pleased to see a plaque in remembrance of Guy.
-This was placed in the church wall, overlooking the harbour.
+This was placed in the wall of a chapel-like building which overlooks the harbour, and is easily seen by those passing by on the pavement.

 · Order : Pilot, Flight Engineer, Navigator, Wireless-Operator, Bomb Aimer, Front Gunner, Rear Gunner (mid upper turret not fitted)